Savannah Cunningham: Naked ‘Marines United’ Facebook Video Gets Instagram Reply

 “I wanted to make sure I could do anything male Marines could.
 I didn’t want anyone to hold me to a lower standard.”

-About the naked video, Cunningham explained it was something she wouldn’t normally do and described it as a nude striptease video she did for the person she once loved to try and “keep a relationship alive.”
+About the naked video, Cunningham explained it was something she wouldn’t normally do, but a nude strip tease video that Savannah did for the person she once loved to try and “keep a relationship alive.”

 [Featured Image by Matt Cardy/Getty Images]